TRU Precious Metals (CVE:TRU) Shares Up 33.3% – Should You Buy?

 TRU Precious Metals Corp.
-(CVE:TRU – Get Free Report)’s share price rose 33.3% on Tuesday .
-The stock traded as high as C$0.04 and last traded at C$0.04.
-Approximately 211,536 shares were traded during mid-day trading, an increase of 43% from the average daily volume of 148,142 shares.
+(CVE:TRU – Get Free Report)’s share price shot up 33.3% during trading on Wednesday .
+The company traded as high as C$0.04 and last traded at C$0.04.
+211,536 shares traded hands during mid-day trading, an increase of 43% from the average session volume of 148,142 shares.
 The stock had previously closed at C$0.03.

 TRU Precious Metals Corp. engages in mineral exploration and development activities in Canada.
 It is exploring for gold and copper in the Central Newfoundland Gold Belt on its 100%-owned Golden Rose Project located in Central Newfoundland, Canada.
 The company was formerly known as Trius Investments Inc and changed its name to TRU Precious Metals Corp. in October 2020.
 TRU Precious Metals Corp. was incorporated in 2021 and is headquartered in Fredericton, Canada.